cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## Stack Attack

-1. The 2003 FRC game that is among the top three worst games according to most.
-2. In 2015, a large scale game of dominoes.
+1. The 2003 FRC game that is among the top three worst games according to most.2.
+In 2015, a large scale game of dominoes.
 A common cause of death in playoffs.
 See also Darwin Awards.~ratdude747

 ## Stall Current